 Breaking out an attribute in Glean splits the visualization by the categories in that attribute.
 In a timeseries bar chart for example, you can map color to an attribute.

 Adding and removing a breakout

-- From the Attribute Panel: The easiest way to break out by an attribute is to select the Breakout button from any attribute panel in the Attributes tray.
+- From the Attribute Tile: The easiest way to break out by an attribute is to select the Breakout button from any attribute tile in the Attributes tray.

 - From the Top Control Bar: You can quickly view or remove a breakout from the top control bar just above your chart.

-- From the Controls Panel: As with other data configurations, you can always view and remove a breakout by clicking the
+- From the Control Panel: As with other data configurations, you can always view and remove a breakout by clicking the

 Controlstab on the right-hand panel.